 COVID-19, also known as the Coronavirus, is creating a lot of confusion and uncertainty in the world.
-It has more than likely disrupted your day-to-day life.
+It has likely disrupted your day-to-day life.
 Some are self-quarantining at home, while others need to leave their homes for essential business.
 While COVID-19 can keep people indoors, the virus cannot keep automobile accidents and other tragedies from occurring.
 If you are injured as the result of another person’s negligence, you may be wondering how the Coronavirus will affect your personal injury case.
 Our legal team at Becker Law can help.

 While the courts remain closed for the time being, court proceedings are still taking place.
 Many judges have the resources to conduct a hearing over the phone or by video call, such as Zoom.
-This flexibility allows our clients’ cases to move forward.
+This flexibility allows our client’s cases to move forward.

-However, a remote hearing is not always right for every situation.
+However, remote hearing is not always right for every situation.
 We have the experience and knowledge to assess each case individually, allowing us to best advise you whether a virtual hearing is the best way to move forward, or if you should wait until the court reopens in the coming months.

 In order to receive compensation after an accident, we recommend calling our team as you would under normal circumstances.
 While social distancing is important during these uncertain times, it is crucial to take a few steps now so that you have enough evidence for litigation down the road.

 After any injury, call local law enforcement immediately.
-The police will assess the accident scene, the damage to all vehicles involved, and gather statements from witnesses to assist them in writing their report.
+The police will assess the accident scene, and the damage to all vehicles involved, and gather statements from witnesses to assist them in writing their report.
 This police report may help you prove liability for a potential settlement or litigation with the insurance companies.

 In some cases, an individual involved in a motor vehicle collision will not experience pain, stiffness, and soreness immediately.
 Often, it can take weeks or even months for pain to develop, and if you wait to seek treatment, it could harm your case.
 Therefore, it is critical to see treatment from a medical professional immediately following an accident.